EstherPlomp/SWORDS-TNW/README.md

 ## Citation

-Use this citation for citing the SWORDS implementation of {INSERT YOUR ORGANISATION NAME}.
+Use this citation for citing the SWORDS implementation of TNW.
 ```
 {INSERT CITATION DETAILS}
 ```